 Setting Sail to Groundtruth Roadless Areas

-The core Last Stands expedition team is setting sail in the summer of 2019 to circumnavigate and ground-truth threatened ‘roadless’ areas on Prince of Wales, the largest and most ecologically fragile island in Southeast Alaska.
+The core Last Stands expedition team set sail in May 2019 to circumnavigate and ground-truth threatened ‘roadless’ areas on Prince of Wales, the largest and most ecologically fragile island in Southeast Alaska.

-Along the 350-nautical-mile voyage our team will explore and document roadless areas to paint a clear picture of how roadless rainforest benefits wildlife, watersheds, and the cultural resilience of rural communities.
+Along the 350-nautical-mile voyage our team explored and documented roadless areas; and worked to better understand how roadless rainforest benefits wildlife, watersheds, and the cultural resilience of rural communities.

 Aboard the Murrelet

-The team is setting sail to visit roadless designated rainforest on Prince of Wales aboard a 38-foot sailboat named the Murrelet.
+On our most recent journey to visit roadless designated rainforest on Prince of Wales, we sailed aboard a 38-foot sailboat named the Murrelet.
 A befitting name: murrelets happen to be a cute seabird dependent on old-growth forest for nesting habitat.
-The vessel is captained by Elsa, a commercial fisherman who has spent her whole life catching salmon along the wild coast of Prince of Wales.

 Storytelling through Art

 This is primarily a story-telling voyage.
 Through scientific illustration, writing, photography and filmmaking we’re sharing a story of the land that will go far beyond the metrics which are used to subsidize clearcut old-growth logging in the Tongass National Forest.